slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - When applying for a job be more of a consultant than an applicant.
 Don’t do interviews, do discussions.
 - Employers are just trying to find somebody they like, that’s what «culture fit» is.
 Often is not how good you are, you just have to be liked while being sufficiently good.
 Go into job interviews with a story in mind.
 All an interviewer really wants to know is if he can spend eight hours a day around you.
 And people like people like themselves.
 - Good interview questions:
-	- «What are there problems you’ve solved and how did you solve them?» (Elon Musk)
+	- «Problems you’ve solved and how did you solve them?» (Elon Musk)
 	- «What did you get done this week?» (Elon Musk)
 	- «What do you own and why?» (Sandy Gottesman, investor)
+	- «What do you believe that most people don’t?»
 - Remember that I’d hired them to do things that I could not.
 As such, they knew their job better than I did.
 If I could have done it myself, I’d not have had to hire them.
 Experience is overrated.
 When hiring, hire for aptitude, train for skills.
 Most really amazing or great things are done by people doing them for the first time.
 - Companies hire for a problem and not general optimizations.
 Even if they need a generalist.
 Growing companies are always hiring.
 - Decide in advance what your time is worth.
 Do not let others tell you how much you will be paid.
 They may make offers, but it is never their decision.
 It is yours.